-- 4.3 Members of the Committee considered that whilst it was very important to maintain health and safety standards such as keeping the receptacle in good condition and updating the food safety condition which were mentioned by Councillor Mitchell, it was also necessary to give the small businesses at the markets some flexibility and support.
+- Members of the Committee considered that whilst it was very important to 4.3 maintain health and safety standards such as keeping the receptacle in good condition and updating the food safety condition which were mentioned by Councillor Mitchell, it was also necessary to give the small businesses at the markets some flexibility and support.
 The emphasis should not be on penalising the traders.
 They had in many cases been operating successfully in the markets for many years and worked hard, often in difficult circumstances.
 Councillor Harvey, the Chairman and Councillor Gassanly did not consider that an onus should be placed on the City Inspectors to enforce if the distance above ground level of any part of any roof, awning, or supports of the stall or goods suspended from any of these was not at least 2.6 metres.
 As stated by the Chairman, the Committee were keen that there was a comprehensive consultation process and that the comments of the traders were taken fully into account.
 The language used in the consultation should be easy to understand.
 Councillor Harvey recommended that there was a simplified guide to street trading for new traders.
-Councillor Gassanly also made the point that it was important not to discourage new traders coming to the markets in Westminster which would lead to them deciding to set up businesses elsewhere.
+Councillor Gassanly made the point that it was important not to discourage new traders coming to the markets in Westminster which would lead to them deciding to set up businesses elsewhere.
 There needed to continue to be diversity in business and trade in the borough.
-Councillor Hyams queried whether the insurance cover having a minimum liability of £2m was set at an appropriate level. - Mr Grey, in response to the comments of the Sub-Committee, advised that many of the conditions did arise from the 2013 street trading policy which had been approved by the Council and had been subject to extensive consultation.
+Councillor Hyams gueried whether the insurance cover having a minimum liability of £2m was set at an appropriate level. - 4.4 Mr Grey, in response to the comments of the Committee, advised that many of the conditions did arise from the 2013 street trading policy which had been approved by the Council and had been subject to extensive consultation.
 Officers were required to implement that policy such as that 'no trading shall take place unless the trader or a registered assistant is present on the stall'.
-Mr Grey informed Members that the 2.6 metres restriction on the height of stalls had been removed except for Bayswater Road where the market wanted this consistency from its operators.
-Officers worked with new traders regarding the receptacles and whilst each market tended to have a theme there was variety in the offer from the traders.
-In respect of the insurance cover, there were street trading associations who offered this to traders at a cost of approximately £50 a year.
-He added that it would be possible to provide a simplified guide for market traders.
-It was his aim to update the Committee at the next meeting scheduled for 30 November.
+Mr Grey informed Members that the 2.6 metre minimum roof height requirement was part of the current conditions and it was now proposed that this requirement would be removed, except for stalls at the Bayswater Road Exhibition Site where the artists' association wanted this consistency from its traders.
+Officers worked with new traders regarding the receptacles and whilst each market tended to have a theme there was a variety of stalls that could be approved.
+In respect of the insurance, there was no proposal to increase the minimum level of cover but the proposed conditions would require that traders are insured throughout the time that they are licensed.
+There were street trading associations who offered insurance to traders at a cost of approximately £50 a year as part of their membership.
+He added that it would be possible to provide a simplified guide for market traders and meetings would be held with traders to discuss the proposed conditions if they

-- 4.5 RESOLVED: (i) That the Committee give their approval for consultation to be given to all holders of street trading licences of the proposed standard conditions and of the right for representations to be made in accordance with the statutory procedure set out in the City of Westminster Act 1999; and - (ii) That the Committee give their approval for consultation to be undertaken with relevant stakeholders on the amended schedule to the street trading penalty point scheme to reflect the proposed changes to the standard conditions.
+- requested them.
+It was his aim to update the Committee at the next meeting scheduled for 30 November. - 4.5 RESOLVED: (i) That the Committee give their approval for consultation to be given to all holders of street trading licences of the proposed standard conditions and of the right for representations to be made in accordance with the statutory procedure set out in the City of Westminster Act 1999; and - (ii) That the Committee give their approval for consultation to be undertaken with relevant stakeholders on the amended schedule to the street trading penalty point scheme to reflect the proposed changes to the standard conditions.